 Offline Reading on Your Computer

-You won't be able to use the 'Store Offline' option when using Scribd.com or the mobile website, but you'll still be able to enjoy offline reading on a computer as long as it's been enabled for downloading.
-If a title is available to save to your computer, you'll see an blue 'Download' option above the title of the piece while viewing the document in full screen mode, and to the left if not in full screen mode.
+You won't be able to use the 'Download' option on our premium subscription content when using Scribd.com or the mobile website, but you'll still be able to enjoy offline reading on a computer as long as it's been enabled for downloading.
+If a title is available to save to your computer, you'll see an teal 'Download' option above the document viewer.

 Remember!
 In order to read any downloadable content, you'll need to have the correct software -- such as Acrobat Reader or Microsoft Office -- installed on your computer.
 Otherwise you won't be able to view the file you've downloaded.